scttfrdmn/cargoship/README.md

 we are tracking schema changes inside of `pkg/static/schemas`.
 These files represent the schema at a given time.
 This can be generated using a hidden
 subcommand: `suitcasectl schema > pkg/static/schemas/YYYY-MM-DD.json`

+### CLI Completion

+If you are using either our homebrew or deb/rpm packages, command line completion is enabled by default.
+If you aren't using one of these packages, you can enable completion using `suitcasectl completion ...`.
+See `suitcasectl completion $YOUR_SHELL -h` for help on your specific shell.